Kooboo/Json/README-EN.md

 - All Types of Behavior that Have Collections

-  Any type that can implement IEnumable and satisfy ICollocation's Add behavior or has its own unique set behavior and can inject a set through a constructor will be resolved in a set manner
+  Any type that can implement IEnumerable and satisfy ICollocation's Add behavior or has its unique set behavior and can inject a set through a constructor will be resolved in a set manner

 - Special Types

   Specific type implementations such as Nullable<>, Lazy<>, Guid, Datatable, DateTime, Type, Task, Thread, Timespan, etc

-- Key Value Pair Types for Conventional Models
+- Key-Value Pair Types for Conventional Models

   In KoobooJson, if the types do not satisfy the above four, they will be parsed in the form of key-value pairs.KoobooJson serializes all the elements exposed in Model, in which almost all the configurations in the Configurator are about Model,such as aliases, ignoring features, specifying constructors, ignoring stack loop references, capitalizing and capitalizing initials, formatters, etc.It is worth mentioning that KoobooJson will automatically create and returns an object implemented in the interface by default when deserializing the interface type.

 **b**.
-On the type resolution, where the floating type, datetime type, GUID resolution is referred to the [JIL](https://github.com/kevin-montrose/Jil) code, here thanks.
+On the type resolution, where the Floating type, DateTime type, GUID resolution is referred to the [JIL](https://github.com/kevin-montrose/Jil) code, here thanks.

 ​    As an Json library, KoobooJson will continue to support more types, in which the behavior of key pairs and sets in FCL is summarized.
 So as for these two types, KoobooJson will not implement each type separately as other frameworks do.
 In fact, the rules defined in 2 and 3 can accommodate most of the key-value pairs or set types in FCL.
 Currently, the types covered by KoobooJson include:
 Hashtable, SortedList, ArrayList, IDictionary, Dictionary<,>, IList,List<>, IEnumerable<>, IEnumerable, ICollection, ICollection<>, Stack<>, Queue<>, ConcurrentBag<>, ConcurrentQueue<>,  ConcurrentStack<>, SortedDictionary<,>, ConcurrentDictionary<,>, SortedList<,>, IReadOnlyDictionary<,>, ReadOnlyDictionary<,>, ObservableCollection<>, HashSet<>, SortedSet<>, LinkedList<>, ReadOnlyCollection<>, ArraySegment<>, Stack, Queue, IReadOnlyList<>, IReadOnlyCollection<>, ReadOnlyCollection<>, ISet<>, BitArray, URI, NameValueCollection, StringDictionary, ExpandoObject, StringBuilder, Nullable<>, Lazy<>, Guid, Datatable, DateTime, Type, Task, Thread, Timespan, Enum, Exception, Array[], Array[,,,,,]...